KebromWoldegebriel/KebromWoldegebriel/README.md

 - 👋 Hi, I’m @KebromWoldegebriel
 - 👀 I’m interested in programing
-- 🌱 I’m currently learning Java, JavaScript, HTML, CSS, BooStrp, SpringBoot
+- 🌱 I’m currently learning Java, JavaScript, HTML, CSS, BootStrp, SpringBoot
 - 💞️ I’m looking to collaborate on any project
 - 📫 How to reach me woldegebrielkebrom@gmail.com